 While school psychologists are charged with promoting children’s welfare, they commonly face pressure from administrators to practice in ways that are contrary to the ethical mandates of the profession.
 The experience of administrative pressure to engage in unethical behavior has been shown to be a great source of stress for school psychologists and is associated with burnout, job dissatisfaction, and impaired relationships with administrators.
 This presentation will describe methods for managing administrative pressure, including strategies reported to be most effective by practicing school psychologists.
 In addition, participants will be introduced to a problem-solving model that assists with resolving ethically challenging situations in a manner consistent with legal and ethical principles.
 Professional resources will also be presented to assist school psychologists with upholding their commitment to advocacy.
 Presented by Dana Boccio, Ph.D. and released in February of 2022.
 This individual webinar can be purchased for $25 (scroll down to purchase).
 The content in this webinar is intertwined with Domain 10 of the NASP Practice Model.
 Schoolpsych.com’s recorded webinars are non-refundable.
+The target audience is school psychologists, and the skill level is intermediate.
+There is no conflict of interests or commercial support for this webinar.
 Attendees who complete this 1.5-hour webinar will receive 1.5 NASP-Approved CPD credit.

 Participants will learn:

 1) Common forms of administrative pressure reported by practicing school psychologists.